 Gas may be what ultimately fuels your car but it couldn’t get the job done without electricity.
 Your electrical system works to power the various parts of your car, which allows your car to start, keeps the power flowing, and provides power to various parts of your car, including the A/C and power windows.

-Your electrical system is made up of three main parts: the -battery-, the -alternator-, and the starter.
+Your electrical system is made up of three main parts: the battery, the alternator, and the starter.
 Each of these parts works in unison to ensure your car always has adequate power for its needs.
 Here’s everything you need to know about how your car’s electrical system works.

 The Starter

 As far as getting your car up and running goes, the starter handles most of the work.
-Although your -battery- is the source of the electricity that your starter needs to work, the starter gets the flywheel going which in turn starts the crankshaft and gets the pistons going.
+Although your battery is the source of the electricity that your starter needs to work, the starter gets the flywheel going which in turn starts the crankshaft and gets the pistons going.
 This is what begins the combustion process to get your car started.

-After your starter has done its job, the -alternator- will kick on and take over.
+After your starter has done its job, the alternator will kick on and take over.
 If you can’t get your car started, there may be a problem with the starter.
 A faulty starter may not draw enough current to get your car started or may be drawing too much current, leading to wear that can cause trouble.

-Since your starter relies on other parts of your electrical system to work properly, it can be difficult to determine whether you have a problem with your starter or your -battery-.
+Since your starter relies on other parts of your electrical system to work properly, it can be difficult to determine whether you have a problem with your starter or your battery.
 Properly diagnosing this problem is crucial because the repair cost and difficulty will be very different depending on the fix.

 The Battery

-A car –battery– is perhaps the most well-known car part because it’s easy to see and easy to replace.
-The -battery- in your car is a 12-volt -battery- which actually runs at about 12.6 volts when your car isn’t running.
+A car battery is perhaps the most well-known car part because it’s easy to see and easy to replace.
+The battery in your car is a 12-volt battery which actually runs at about 12.6 volts when your car isn’t running.

-While your –battery– provides all of the power before startup, it’s not always the sole provider of power.
+While your battery provides all of the power before startup, it’s not always the sole provider of power.
 At startup, it powers the ignition and fuel systems to allow your car to start.
-After that, the -alternator- will kick in to help reduce the load on the -battery- and keep it charged.
-When your car is running, your -battery- will be at about 13.7 to 14.7 volts.
+After that, the alternator will kick in to help reduce the load on the battery and keep it charged.
+When your car is running, your battery will be at about 13.7 to 14.7 volts.

-Checking your -battery- using a multimeter is a good way to figure out if you have a faulty -battery- or -alternator- .
 The voltage readings should be consistent with the numbers mentioned above; if they aren’t, there’s something amiss.

 The Alternator